Mo198800/Assignment/README.md

 #### Data Representation
 Binary number systems use a base of two while hexadecimal uses a base of 16.
 In a hexadecimal system, it is necessary to count to 15.
 To represent the numbers 10 – 15, the letters A – F are used respectively.
 To distinguish the different number systems, suffixes or subscripts are often used.
 #### Operating Systems
+I opened the command prompt then I typed help and then help mkdir I chose the folder that i want to create a folder at I had an error with file C SO I picked folder D and then I typed the folder name which is IT1025Momen and then i typed cd and then  dir.

 ### Networking
 #### Data Transmission